I had a roommate once who had never read any SF before we moved in together. She saw my collection of science fiction and decided to give it a try.

 She was frustrated because she thought she was supposed to understand it.
 She felt like she was missing something, some key that would bring the world of the story into focus.
 Something to make it all make sense.

 She was surprised when I assured her that I had been just as lost and disoriented by the book the first time I read it.
 She had assumed that as a life-long SF reader, I must have some way to make sense of it all.
-While I’m far more familiar with the standard concepts and genre tropes that she was, many of the imagined worlds in SF books are just as alien and unfamiliar to me as this one was to her.
+While I’m far more familiar with the standard concepts and genre tropes than she was, most of the imagined worlds in SF books are just as alien and unfamiliar to me as this one was to her.
+Each imagined world is different, after all.

 The difference between me and her is that I expect to be lost and disoriented when I pick up a book for the first time.
 I expect to have no idea how the world of the story works.
 Finding my way through this imagined world is part of the process.
 I know the setting of the story will come clear if I just keep reading.
 I’ve learned to be patient with it.